dreamer-coding/app-c/README.md

 ## **Contributing**

 Interested in contributing?
-Please open pull requests or create issues on the [GitHub repository](https://github.com/fossillogic/fossil-app).
+Please open pull requests or create issues on the [GitHub repository](https://github.com/fossillogic/app-c).

 ## **Feedback and Support**

-For issues, questions, or feedback, open an issue on the [GitHub repository](https://github.com/fossillogic/fossil-app/issues).
+For issues, questions, or feedback, open an issue on the [GitHub repository](https://github.com/fossillogic/app-c/issues).

 ## **License**

-This project is licensed under the [Mozilla Public License](LICENSE).
+This project is licensed under the [Apache 2.0 License](LICENSE).